boston-dynamics/spot-sdk/docs/python/understanding_spot_programming.md

 # Understanding Spot Programming

-This guide will help you understand the programming principles that drive `Spot` and the `Spot Python SDK`.
+This guide will help you understand the programming principles that drive Spot and the Spot Python SDK.

 <!--ts-->
   * [Fundamental Robot Services](#fundamental-robot-services)